The Hazel: A Treasure from Prehistory to the Present Day

 The Importance of Biodiversity

 The biodiversity of the Nebrodi is one of the main factors contributing to the quality of the hazelnuts produced in this region.
 The presence of a wide range of plant and animal species, together with the variety of microclimates and soils, creates an ideal environment for hazelnut cultivation.
-This rich natural heritage is the result of millennia of evolution and interaction between man and the environment, and is of inestimable value to the area.
+This rich natural heritage is the result of millennia of evolution and interaction between man and the environment, and represents an invaluable asset for the area.

 Curiosities and Traditions Related to the Hazelnut